What to do?

 The chassis was no problem: Several years prior I'd picked up a Dynaco 40 audio amplifier (or similar) with a blown power transformer (and melted tubes) for just a few dollars at a thrift store.
-I'd built into this case my "Novice" transmitter, a crystal-controlled (no VFO!) unit using a12BY7A driving a 12DQ6 design, slightly modified from that which had appeared in (then old) 1970 ARRL Radio Amateur's Handbook that I'd borrowed from my Junior High School library and with this I used a Heathkit SB-303 receiver that I'd bought from my Elmer with lawn-mowing/misc. money.
+I'd built into this case my "Novice" transmitter, a crystal-controlled (no VFO!) unit using a 12BY7A driving a 12DQ6 design, slightly modified from that which had appeared in the (then old) 1970 ARRL Radio Amateur's Handbook that I'd borrowed from my Junior High School library and with this I used a Heathkit SB-303 receiver that I'd bought from my Elmer with lawn-mowing/misc. money.
 I'd used that combination, along with a few random crystals that I'd managed to scrounge/warp (another story!) on 40 and 15 meters for 6-7 months.

-Now that I had the TR-3, my plan was to scrap the homebrew transmitter and use its case for the power supply, taking me off the air.
+Now that I had the TR-3 my plan was to scrap the homebrew transmitter and use its case for the power supply, taking me completely off the air.
 Both itching to use my "new" TR-3 and knowing that I'd suffer "withdrawl" when I disassembled my only working transmitter, I wanted to complete this power supply project quickly.

 Lining up parts:

 Having collected parts for several years by then I rummaged around and found several power transformers, some of which I'd bought for $1-$2 each at a local thrift store, apparently having been removed from tube-type TVs or audio amplifiers (Who would bother doing that?
 The store just had them on a shelf with stickers on them!)
-Some of these transformers had clearly come from large, console tube-type color TVs as they were quite large and had quite a few windings on them - but these windings were unmarked aside from generally inscrutable wire colors.
+Some of these transformers had clearly come from large, console tube-type color TVs as they were quite large and had quite a few different windings - but these windings were unmarked, aside from generally inscrutable wire colors.

-In looking at the voltage requirements for the Drake TR-3 I saw that I would need around 650 volts at up to (approx.) 600 milliamps, peak, for the plate supply on the final amplifier, 250 volts for the "other" circuitry within the radio and a nominal -60 volt supply, adjustable down to -45 volts for the grid bias on the finals and, of course, 12-13 volts for the filament string which, for the TR-3 - designed to be a mobile radio - consisted of a series-parallel arrangement of both 6 and 12 volt tubes.
+In looking at the voltage requirements for the Drake TR-3 I saw that I would need around 650 volts at up to (approx.) 600 milliamps, peak, for the plate supply on the final amplifier, 250 volts for the "other" circuitry within the radio and a nominal -60 volt supply, adjustable between -45 and -90 volts for the grid bias on the finals and, of course, 12-13 volts for the filament string which, for the TR-3 - designed to be a mobile radio - consisted of a series-parallel arrangement of both 6 and 12 volt tubes.